Germany: Stabbing in Aschaffenburg leaves 2 dead – DW – 01/22/2025

 A stabbing in the southern German city of Aschaffenburg has left two people dead on Wednesday, local police said.

-A suspect has been taken into custody after the killing.
+A 28-year-old suspect who police say is from Afghanistan has been taken into custody after the killing.
 The motives for the attack are still unclear.

 The stabbing occurred shortly before noon at the Schöntal park near the city center.